-7.2.2 Individual Categories
+7.2.2.
+Individual Categories

 Individual categories are created in an organizing system to satisfy the ad hoc requirements that arise from a person's unique experiences, preferences, and resource collections.
-Unlike cultural categories, which usually develop slowly and last a long time, individual categories are created by intentional activity, in response to a specific situation, or to solve an emerging organizational challenge.
+Unlike cultural categories, which usually develop slowly and last a long time, individual categories are created in response to a specific situation, or to solve an emerging organizational challenge.
 As a consequence, the categories in individual organizing systems generally have short lifetimes and rarely outlive the person who created them.

-Individual categories draw from cultural categories but differ in two important ways.
+Individual categories draw from cultural categories but differ in two critical ways.
 First, individual categories sometimes have an imaginative or metaphorical basis that is meaningful to the person who created them but which might distort or misinterpret cultural categories.
 Second, individual categories are often specialized or synthesized versions of cultural categories that capture particular experiences or personal history.
-For example, a person who has lived in China and Mexico, or lived with people from those places, might have highly individualized categories for foods they like and dislike that incorporate characteristics of both Chinese and Mexican cuisine.
+For example, a person who has lived in China and Mexico might have highly individualized categories for foods they like and dislike that incorporate characteristics of both Chinese and Mexican cuisine.

 Individual categories in organizing systems also reflect the idiosyncratic set of household goods, music, books, website bookmarks, or other resources that a person might have collected over time.
-The organizing systems for financial records, personal papers, or email messages often use highly specialized categories that are shaped by specific tasks to be performed, relationships with other people, events of personal history, and other highly individualized considerations.
+The organizing systems for financial records, personal papers, or email messages often use highly specialized categories that are shaped by specific tasks, relationships with other people, events of personal history, and other highly individualized considerations.
 Put another way, individual categories are used to organize resource collections that are likely not representative samples of all resources of the type being collected.
-If everyone had the same collection of music, books, clothes, or toys the world would be a boring place.
+If everyone had the same collection of music, books, clothes, or toys, the world would be a boring place.

-Traditionally, individual categorization systems were usually not visible to, or shared with, others, whereas, this has become an increasingly common situation for people using web-based organizing system for pictures, music, or other personal resources.
-On websites like the popular Flickr, Instagram, and You-Tube sites for photos and videos, people typically use existing cultural categories to tag their content as well as individual ones that they invent.
+For most of human history, individual categorization systems were usually not visible to or shared with others.
+But now individual categories can be easily seen when people use web-based organizing system for pictures, music, or other personal resources.
+With Instagram, YouTube, Pinterest, or similar applications for organizing photos and videos, people typically use existing cultural categories to tag their content as well as new individual categories that they invent and name with a hashtag.

-7.2.3 Institutional Categories
+7.2.3.
+Institutional Categories

-In contrast to cultural categories that are created and used implicitly, and to individual categories that are used by people acting alone, institutional categories are created and used explicitly, and most often by many people in coordination with each other.
+In contrast to cultural categories that are created and used implicitly, and to individual categories that are used by people acting alone, institutional categories are created and used explicitly, and most often by many people working together.
 Institutional categories are most often created in abstract and information-intensive domains where unambiguous and precise categories are needed to regulate and systematize activity, to enable information sharing and reuse, and to reduce transaction costs.
-Furthermore, instead of describing the world as it is, institutional categories are usually defined to change or control the world by imposing semantic models that are more formal and arbitrary than those in cultural categories.
+Furthermore, instead of describing the world as it is, institutional categories are more formal and arbitrary than those in cultural categories.
 Laws, regulations, and standards often specify institutional categories, along with decision rules for assigning resources to new categories, and behavior rules that prescribe how people must interact with them.
 The rigorous definition of institutional categories enables classification: the systematic assignment of resources to categories in an organizing system.

-Creating institutional categories by more systematic processes than cultural or individual categories does not ensure that they will be used in systematic and rational ways, because the reasoning and rationale behind institutional categories might be unknown to, or ignored by, the people who use them.
+Creating institutional categories by more systematic processes than cultural or individual categories does not ensure that people will use them in systematic and rational ways.
+The reasoning and rationale behind institutional categories might be unknown to, or ignored by, the people who use them.
 Likewise, this way of creating categories does not prevent them from being biased.
 Indeed, the goal of institutional categories is often to impose or incentivize biases in interpretation or behavior.
-There is no better example of this than the practice of gerrymandering, designing the boundaries of election districts to give one political party or ethnic group an advantage.(See the sidebar, Gerrymandering the Illinois 17th Congressional District (page 275).)
+There is no better example of this than the practice of gerrymandering, designing the boundaries of election districts to give one political party or ethnic group an advantage.